 Related: How to Get Rid of Carpenter Ants Without an Exterminator

-These are likely fire ants, a common and aggressive species in the United States.
+These are likely fire ants, a common and aggressive group of ants in the United States, belonging to the genus Solenopsis.
 They have a reddish-brown color and can deliver painful stings.

 These ants can belong to various species, such as the little black ant or black garden ant.
 They are generally harmless but can invade kitchens in search of food.